 What is the Significance of the Age 70½ Year?

-Generally (which means there are some exceptions), you must make a Required Minimum Distribution for the year in which you turn age 70½.
-The Required Minimum Distribution is the result of a simple calculation: you divide the IRA balance from December 31st of the preceding year by a Life Expectancy.
-The main complexity of the Required Minimum Distributions rules derive from the determination of that life expectancy.
+The main complexity of the Required Minimum Distributions rules derives from determining that life expectancy.
 The IRA distribution rules also depend on whether the owner of the Traditional IRA has reached what is known as the Required Beginning Date.
 The Required Beginning Date is April 1st of the calendar year following the year in which the owner reaches age 70½.
-If the owner dies before the Required Beginning Date, the distribution rules are different than if he dies on or after the Required Beginning Date.
+If the owner dies before the Required Beginning Date, the distribution rules are different than if he or she dies on or after the Required Beginning Date.
 The discussion here will focus primarily on what happens if the owner lives at least until his Required Beginning Date.

-What are the Required Minimum Distributions for Roth IRAs?
+What are the Required Minimum Distributions for Roth Beneficiaries?